Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool's purpose: 'Find tools by describing the data or task.'
-It lists numerous specific domains (SEC filings, FDA drugs, etc.) and explicitly states the output: 'Returns the top-N most relevant tools with names + descriptions.'
-This distinguishes it from sibling tools that perform specific operations.
+It lists specific domains (SEC filings, FDA drugs, etc.), and distinguishes itself from sibling tools by being a meta-discovery tool rather than a domain-specific one.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.